 Achieving environmental sustainability necessitates the engagement of stakeholders; however, this engagement is conditioned by greater environmental awareness and education, so as to raise their environmental skills and knowledge.
-111. Two mechanisms should be distinctly considered when engaging civil society stakeholders: NGOs and CBOs.
-Traditionally, programmes and projects to engage civil society stakeholders focus more on NGOs and less on CBOs.
-The NCSA experience demonstrates the need for this dual approach; including the need to adapt to local cultures and traditions to engage communities.

 110. Stakeholders will engage if they understand the concept of environmental sustainability.
 As programmes and projects are focusing on the engagement of stakeholders, the need for environmental awareness and environmental